Back to Resources

 In the bottom left corner, we see Elders shrouded in blue, walking together towards a gathering place representing the heart of the community.

-We see two guiding hands on either of this journey – one hand represents the Elders, and the other embodies the helping hand of assistive products that can support the health and independence of Elders as they walk on their journey.
+We see two guiding hands on either side of this journey – one hand represents the Elders, and the other embodies the helping hand of assistive products that can support the health and independence of Elders as they walk on their journey.

 Country and traditional ways surround this journey.
 Along the bottom we see Country depicted in red, symbolising the land and its deep, enduring connection to its people.
 At the top we see traditional ways and knowledge, passed down through generations, guiding the Elders as they navigate their journey.